 When a customer opens your email, they usually skim it for relevant information.
-Subscribers typically read the first line, check out the picture and glance at your call to action.
-That’s why creating a compelling call to action (CTA) is so important.
+Subscribers typically read the first line, check out the picture and glance at your Call-to-Action (CTA).
+That’s why creating a compelling CTA is so important.
 It’s one of the few items within your email that can draw attention and encourage the reader to act.

-What makes one call to action better than another?
+What makes one CTA better than another when it comes to affecting your conversion rate?
 We’re glad you asked.
 To help distinguish between good and bad calls to action, we’ve created a list of CTAs that sell, and a list that repels.
 At the end of each list, we explain why they work, or don’t work.

 We scoured inboxes and created a list of 50 CTAs that sell, and broke them up by category.

 All of the calls to action are descriptive and provide enough information for subscribers to act.
 You don’t even need to read the entire email to understand its purpose.

 Calls to action should encourage an instant reaction.
 All of the CTAs above use urgent language to do just that.
 Words like “now,” “today” and “limited time offer” show a need to act immediately.